8 Reasons Why a Car Won’t Start

 If you get your car started and know the battery is in good standing but still have issues with your battery “draining,” your car may be experiencing parasitic draw.
 This can come from any electrical component in your vehicle.
 However, for this article, bad battery cables could be the culprit of your battery’s draw.

 A battery cable goes “bad” when there is too much resistance in the cables, and the energy from the battery is absorbed into the cables.
-High resistance in battery cables typically comes from corrosion from moisture or kinks, or chaffing within the line itself.
+High resistance in battery cables typically comes from corrosion from moisture or kinks or chaffing within the line itself.

 This test is easy to do with a voltmeter.
-Connect your positive meter lead to the positive cable at the battery
+Connect your positive meter lead to the positive cable at the battery.

-Then connect the negative test lead from your meter to the other side at the positive battery cable to the starter.
-Again, you want the cable contact, not the pos—starter post.
+Then, connect the negative test lead from your meter to the other side at the positive battery cable to the starter.
+Again, you want the cable contact, not the starter post.
 Crank the engine, then watch your voltmeter.
 Your voltage drop should be no more than .25 volts.
 Before cranking, your meter should read 0v.
-When you start cranking, if your meter reads more than .25 volts, there is an excessive voltage drop in that cable, and you would need to replace the positive cable.
+When you start cranking, if your meter reads more than .25 volts, there is an excessive voltage drop in that cable, and you will need to replace the positive cable.
 The same goes for the negative battery cable.
 For this test, you want to place one voltmeter lead onto one end of the battery cable at the starter and then the other lead on the negative battery post.
 Once again, crank your engine and make sure your reading is as close to 0v as possible.
 Generally, more than .25v is out of spec.

 7. Starter Solenoid